hphelion/documentation/devplatform/workbook/messaging/messaging.java.md

 	mvn clean package

 This will create the .war file within the `target` directory.
-The `pom.xml` file in the root directory is used by Maven to build the application.

 ##Deploy the Application